blacklabelops-legacy/swarm/hashicorp-virtualbox/README.md

-Container stuffed with Hashicorp Vagrant and Packer with Virtualbox!
+Container stuffed with Hashicorp Otto, Vagrant and Packer with Virtualbox!

 This slave can be used to build Vagrant-Virtualbox boxes in several independent containers on the same host.